JuliaDynamics/DynamicalSystems.jl/docs/src/system_definition.md

 ## System evolution
 DynamicalSystems.jl provides convenient interfaces for the evolution of systems.
-Especially in the continuous case, an interface is provided to the module
-[DifferentialEquations.jl](http://docs.juliadiffeq.org/stable/index.html), with an approach that fits more the structuring of the present package (e.g. time is never passed to the equations of motion).

-These are the functions related to system-evolution:
+These are the functions related to system evolution:
 ```@docs
 evolve
 evolve!
 trajectory
 ```
 ---
-In addition, interfaces are provided for usage directly with [DifferentialEquations.jl](https://github.com/JuliaDiffEq/DifferentialEquations.jl), by giving additional constructors:
+Especially in the continuous case, an API is provided for usage directly with [DifferentialEquations.jl](https://github.com/JuliaDiffEq/DifferentialEquations.jl), by giving additional constructors:
 ```@docs
 ODEProblem
 ODEIntegrator